100 Weird Trivia Questions and Answers Fun Quiz General

 22. Children of identical twins are genetically siblings, not cousins, why?

-23. What was the fortune cookie company name which once foretold the lottery, resulting in 110 winners?
+23. What was the fortune cookie company name that once foretold the lottery, resulting in 110 winners?

 Wonton Food, a Chinese fortune cookie distribution factory in Long Island City